Cytarabine is a chemotherapy drug used to treat acute myeloid leukaemia (AML). It may also be used to treat other types of leukaemia and lymphomas.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

-Your nurse gives you anti-sickness drugs and sometimes a steroid before you start.
+Your nurse gives you anti-sickness (anti-emetic) drugs and sometimes steroids before you start.
 Cytarabine is then given in one of the following ways:

 as an injection under the skin (subcutaneous injection)

 through a short thin tube that the nurse puts into a vein in your arm or hand (cannula)

 through a fine tube that goes under the skin of your chest and into a vein close by (central line)